 About Overseas Market Access Requirements (OMARs)

 As a seafood exporter, you're responsible for knowing and meeting the requirements of your destination country.
 You can find most of the requirements in documents called OMARs – Overseas Market Access Requirements.
-OMARs differ between countries and products and set out requirements for all operators in your export chain – for example, processors, storage providers, and transporters.
+OMARs differ between countries and products.
+They set out requirements for all operators in your export chain.
+These could be, for example, processors, storage providers, and transporters.

 Some markets have more demanding requirements than others.
 It's worth checking the requirements before deciding where you want to export to.